fish-shell/fish-shell/doc_src/tutorial.rst

     > echo 'My current directory is $PWD'
     My current directory is $PWD

-Unlike other shells, fish has no dedicated ``VARIABLE=VALUE`` syntax for setting variables.
-Instead it has an ordinary command: ``set``, which takes a variable name, and then its value.
+Unlike other shells, fish has an ordinary command to set variables: ``set``, which takes a variable name, and then its value.

 ::